Skip to main content

 via Docker CLI

-Install and start the Docker container that matches your component configuration using one of the following commands.
+Install and start the Docker container using one of the following commands.
 Whether you need sudo depends on your system.

 sudo docker run -d --name evcc \